freeCodeCamp/chapter/CONTRIBUTING.md

 This is [currently manually generated and updated](https://github.com/freeCodeCamp/chapter/issues/54#issuecomment-799653569) on the _gh-pages_ branch by running [SchemaSpy](http://schemaspy.org/).

 ### Username and Password
-* These are defined in your _.env_ configuration file in the project's root directory.
+* These are defined in your _.env_ configuration file in the root code directory.
-* The _.env_ is unique to your copy and should not be committed to any repository or branch.
-* For security, it's ideal to change the username and password.
-However, if you don't change them, the default username and password will be as they are set in _.env.example_
+* For security, it's ideal to change the username and password from the default values.

 ### Host and Port
 * In **Docker Mode**, the Docker database container will be exposed to the host computer on Host: _localhost_ and Port: _54320_.
 Thus, avoiding potential port conflicts in the case your computer is running PostgreSQL locally for other projects.